-- Racks shall be located outside the typical pedestrian travel path, with additional room for bicyclists to maneuver outside the pedestrian way. - Racks shall be of minimum height so as to increase their visibility to pedestrians.
+Racks shall be located outside the typical pedestrian travel path so that properly parked bicycles will not obstruct the pedestrian access route.

+- Racks shall be of minimum height to increase their visibility to pedestrians.
 See also Figure 10-1 and TDMG Figure T-7. - Racks shall be located at a sufficient distance from motor vehicles to prevent damage to parked bicycles and motor vehicles.
-(See Figures 10-4, 10-5 and 10-6).
+(See Figures 10-6, 10-7 and 10-8).